-The RAPTOR is an albino leopard gecko with red eyes and an orange body.
-RAPTOR morphs will have no black spots and are considered combination morphs.
+The RAPTOR is a morph developed by careful breeding of three other morphs, including an albino morph.
+These beautiful leopard geckos have red eyes and a yellowish-orange body.
+RAPTOR morphs have no black spots and are considered combination morphs.

 A Hyper Melanistic is a darkly pigmented, but not black, leopard gecko.
 This morph has more melanin than the lighter pigmented morphs.
 It will still have spots and patterns but overall have a much darker coloration than Normal or Wild Types.

-This morph describes a leopard gecko that has a stripe all the way down his back, from his neck to his tail.
-The color of the stripe will vary but the Reverse Stripe description will be used in conjunction with other morph names.
+This morph describes a leopard gecko that has a stripe all the way down its back from neck to tail.
+The color of the stripe will vary, as will the rest of the body color and pattern.

-While the majority of morphs describe skin coloration or the eyes of a leopard gecko Super Giant is referencing the size of the gecko.
-Super Giants are the largest of the leopard geckos with an almost 12-inch gecko holding the record.
-Giants are bigger than Normals but smaller than Super Giants.
+While the majority of morphs describe skin coloration or the eyes of a leopard gecko, Super Giant refers to the size of the gecko.
+Super Giants are the largest of the leopard geckos morphs, with an almost 12-inch gecko holding the record for overall size.
+Giants are bigger than Normals, but smaller than Super Giants.

 This is a type of Super Hypo that has no spotting on its head.
 The body can be yellow or orange, and the gecko might have some spots on its tail.